 Presentation of Sandra M. Martinez at the Annual Conference of the Heathcare Businesswomen’s Association (HBA) at the Philadelphia Marriott on November 6, 2017:

 Polarity Thinking™ is a framework, a tool, and an analytical process that offers clients insight into the dynamic tensions (polarities) impacting their organizations so that they can develop strategies and concrete actions to address these dualities and drive sustainable success.
-Other examples of polarities, in addition to those mentioned above, are: Challenge AND Support, Directive AND Participative, Task AND Relationship, Decentralization AND Centralization.
+Other examples of polarities, in addition to those mentioned above, are: Challenge AND Support, Directive AND Participative, Task AND Relationship, Decentralization AND Centralization, and Administrative AND Entrepreneurial.
 We know that navigating the complexity of our work environment is a critical capacity for businesses, government agencies, and non-profits alike to possess.
 In fact, consultant Hampden-Turner, who described polarities as dilemmas several decades ago, observed that, in order to sustain success over time, organizations must identify and learn to leverage their key interrelated tensions (polarities).
-Research shows that leaders, teams and organizations that have been able to leverage polarities have outperform those that have not.
+Research shows that leaders, teams and organizations who leverage polarities outperform those who have not.

 Psychologist and consultant Barry Johnson originally developed the Polarity MAP® .
 It is now an essential element of the Polarity Assessment for Continuity and Transformation (PACT™), an assessment and participative process used to identify the key tensions influencing a social system, to map them in a visual representation, to measure the degree to which the client leverages these tensions for productive outcomes, and to define concrete actions and a strategic design for improved performance and whole-systems change.
 In other words, the Polarity Map® process and the PACT™ help you identify where you want to go, to avoid where you don’t want to go, to define how you will get there, and to develop a strategy that considers the complex challenges of the dualities you must navigate.
 What differentiates the Polarity MAP® and the PACT™ from other processes and assessments is that they account for the complexity of the systems so that they are able to deliver more accurate assessments, and in a manner which enables stakeholders to ‘see’ the ‘bigger’ picture and understand and make a commit to changing behavior required to improve performance.
 We work at all levels of an organization- with individuals in one-on-one coaching, with teams and with the larger organization as a whole.